martinthomson/ech-pnmasq/draft-thomson-tls-ech-pnmasq.md

 caching of HTTPS records {{?RFC9460}}
 will ensure that the same public name is likely to be used by some number of clients.
+A client cannot be sure that a configuration is not available to others, unless it is provided directly through a mechanism like a ECH Retry, as defined in {{Section 6.1.6 of ECH}}.

 Any reuse of a name will cluster clients into relatively small anonymity sets.
 Any clustering will be based on attributes that already leak to a passive observer.
+This includes
+the time,
-This includes the time, the network that a client uses, or the choice of DNS resolver.
+the network that a client uses, or the choice of DNS resolver.

 The net effect is that the public name is either unique (used for a single connection) or forms a small anonymity set (used for a small number of connections).
-Assembling observed connection attempts into group that represents the true anonymity set requires that an adversary obtain mappings for all of the public names that correspond to the same hidden names.
+Assembling observed connection attempts into groups that represent the true anonymity set requires that an adversary obtain mappings for all of the public names that correspond to the same hidden names.

-The net effect is similar to publishing multiple different encryptions of public names.
+If public name is a sufficient-strong encryption of the hidden name, an adversary either needs to receive that mapping or they are only able to use inference
+(such as website fingerprinting).

-This increased diversity of public names leads to a much larger effective anonymity set, except to the extent that adversaries are able to recover the mapping of each public name to hidden names.
+An increased diversity of public names leads to a much larger effective anonymity set.
+An adversary that is ignorant of mappings for each public name effectively observes a single anonymity set that corresponds to every name that it does not know.
 Both the public name and other ECH configuration values, such as HPKE {{?RFC9180}} parameters, are obscured.

+## Limitations

+Though diversity in public names could create a larger anonymity set for hidden names, that could be partitioned by information that leaks as part of connection establishment and use.
+In particular, server IP addresses are not hidden and can be used to distinguish services.
+Website fingerprinting {{?WFP=I-D.irtf-pearg-website-fingerprinting}}
+might also be used to recover the identity of hidden sites.

+This protection is limited
+to those public names for which an adversary is unable to recover the mapping to the corresponding hidden names.
+As mappings could be retained in shared caches at DNS resolvers, this creates a significant risk;
+see {{unique-mapping}} for details.

-The use of multiple public names can undermine the effectiveness of ECH if poorly implemented;
+The use of multiple public names can undermine the effectiveness of ECH if incautiously implemented.
 {{deployment}} includes a discussion of these considerations.
-This approach also cannot hide the use of IP addresses that correspond to a set of hidden names.

 ## Alternative Authentication for Public Names